Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Forecast methodology

 We will want to generate large numbers of simulations of such datasets, as numerical estimation of WST covariances is necessary in the absence of their analytical understanding.
 Fortunately, the peak-patch method~\citep{Stein19} grants us dark matter halo catalogues of sufficient accuracy for thousands of simulated COMAP observations.
 In particular, we begin with the same set of peak-patch simulations used by~\cite{Ihle19}, which comprises 161 independent lightcone simulations across a comoving box of volume $L_\text{box}^3=(1140\,$Mpc$)^3$ with a grid resolution of $N_\text{cells}=4096^3$.
 As the lightcone extent is equivalent to $9.6^\circ\times9.6^\circ$ in transverse dimensions and 26--34 GHz in CO(1--0) observing frequency, we split the halo catalogue associated with each lightcone into 16 mock COMAP fields to simulate 2576 semi-independent COMAP observations at $z\sim3$.

 We translate the halo catalogue in each field into a simulated CO signal using \texttt{limlam\_mocker}\footnote{\url{https://github.com/georgestein/limlam\_mocker}} -- including line broadening as mentioned in~\autoref{sec:linemodel} -- and apply angular smoothing by a Gaussian beam with full width at half maximum of 4.5 arcmin, matching the COMAP instrumental resolution.
+We show an example realisation of the CO signal at this stage in~\autoref{fig:COviz}.

 On top of these small-scale effects, we can appropriately account for the removal of large-scale modes from the signal expected from the COMAP pipeline.
 Appendix D of~\cite{COMAPESV} suggests an approximation for the COMAP power spectrum transfer function in early science data, with the following component in particular likely associated with high-pass filtering and subtraction of large-scale spectral modes:

 with $k_\parallel$ denoting the magnitude of the line-of-sight component of the wavevector $\mathbfit{k}$ for which we evaluate the transfer function, and $k_\perp$ denoting the magnitude of the transverse part of the wavevector (such that $k_\perp^2+k_\parallel^2=k^2$).